PopeyeTheSailorsCat/company_names_matches/README.md

 * db - Contains code related to the operation of the company database
 * dev - Contains the code that was used during the development of the service

+## Project architecture
+Through the written interface, a request in the form of a company name is submitted to the program.
+The company name passes through the pre-trained Bert and is translated into a vector representation.
+We have built a database of company names and their instances on the training dataset.
+Vectors are matched in the database with the vector of the received company name.
+If a match is found, other names of this company are displayed.
+Otherwise, it is reported that no work has been carried out with such a company.
+A request is made to the user for permission to add this company to the database.

 ## Project RoadMap
 At this stage, the expected development path looks like this: